TyRicard/CSC445Program/README.md

 `python3 main.py -inc < test_file.txt`

 Please note, the Largest-Increase Rule was not set to the default because the computation of the largest increase may be more extensive than just taking the largest coefficient.
+To show that this feature works, run a similar test suite as the Largest-Coefficient Rule.
+Note, it is hard to show that this method is running unless providing additional output, which is not allowed.

 #### Implementation
 The implementation of the Largest-Increase Rule is shown in the method `largest_increase_entering_and_leaving()` found in the `SimplexMethod.py` file.
 Note, there are additional components to this feature, such as handling the input flag, but the method `largest_increase_entering_and_leaving()` appeared to be the most crucial.
 The method follows the subsequent procedure: